Theoretically, we all know that when it comes to investments, we need to set reasonable expectations. Practically, however, it’s a different story.

 What are the Challenges?

-Tactical asset allocation seeks to offer numerous benefits for your portfolio.
-And one of the objectives is to help you provide potential returns.
+Tactical asset allocation can offer numerous benefits for your portfolio.
+After all, the entire objective of this strategy is to maximise your returns.
+Can there be anything more ideal?

 Having said that, however, you must remember that this strategy does not come without risks.

 It is very easy to go wrong when you’re playing with the edge of a knife, and any missteps can be disastrous.
-Incorrect investment decisions can lead to suboptimal performance and increased volatility.
+Incorrect timing decisions can lead to suboptimal performance and increased volatility.

-For example, if the fund manager increases equity exposure just before a market correction, it may result in significant losses to the portfolio!
+For example, if the fund manager increases equity exposure just before a market correction, it can result in significant losses to the portfolio!

 Tactical asset allocation involves active management.
 You need to keep buying and selling shares and rebalance the portfolio frequently.

-This may lead to higher transaction costs, expenses and taxes, which in turn, can erode your potential returns.
+This can lead to higher transaction costs and taxes, which in turn, can erode returns.

 No matter how hard we try, there is some bias in our decisions.
 Fund managers, of course, are experts.
 But even then, behavioural biases creep in.